vincentt-cmd/vincentt-cmd/README.md

 ## About Me

 I am currently a dual enrolled student (high school senior) pursuing an Associate of Science in Cyberseurity and my IGETC.
-I'm interested in pursuing a career as a Security Engineer!

 ## Projects